nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 -----
 ## 7. Spectral Analysis

-Spectral analysis in `astsa` is done with
+Nonparametric spectral analysis done with

 > **`mvspec()`**

+and parametric spectral analysis with

+> **`spec.ic`**

-It was originally just a way to  get the multivariate spectral density estimate out of `spec.pgram` directly (without additional calculations), but then it turned into its own little monster with different defaults and bandwidth calculations.
+`mvspec` was originally just a way to  get the multivariate spectral density estimateout of `spec.pgram` directly (without additional calculations), but then it turned into its own little monster with different defaults and bandwidth calculations.

+`spec.ic` is similar to `spec.ar` but the option to use BIC instead of AIC is available.
+Also, you can use the script to compare  AIC and BIC for AR fits to the data.

+#### nonparametric spectral analysis

 + The first thing is, if you want the periodogram, you got it (tapering is not done automatically because you're old enough to do it by yourself):